tera-arise/arise/README.md

 resulting artifacts are suitable for deployment; see the [vendoring instructions](#vendoring).

-You will need to set up one or more databases to run the server daemon.
+You will need to set up one or more databases to run the server daemon(s).
 Below is one possible way to do it which will match the expectations of the default configuration files.

 Create a user called `arise`: